The best way to capture UTM parameters in Jotform

 3. Captures landing page data as well

-Attributer also captures data about the landing page and landing page group a user lands on.
+Attributer also captures the landing page and landing page group for every lead that fills out a form on your site.

-For example, if a user lands on the blog post attributer.io/blog/capture-utm-parameters, Attributer will capture the actual landing page (I.e. attributer.io/blog/capture-utm-parameters) and the landing page group (/blog).
+So for example, if someone lands on attributer.io/blog/capture-utm-parameters and fills out a form, Attributer will capture both the specific landing page (attributer.io/blog/capture-utm-parameters) and the landing page group (/blog).

 4 example reports you can run when you capture UTM parameters in Jotform